quantiacs/documentation/en/source/user_guide/local_development.md

 ```

-### Step 2: Run the Strategy Using the Command
+### Step 2: Run the strategy

-After creating your strategy, the next step is to run it using the Python command line.
-To execute your strategy, you
+After creating your strategy, run it from the command line:
-can use the following command in your Python environment:

 ```bash
 python strategy.py
 ```

-This command runs the strategy.py script, which contains the defined trading strategy and invokes the backtest function
-from the qnt library.
-It's important to ensure that the Python environment where you run this command has the qnt
+This runs the strategy.py script, which calls the backtest function from the qnt library.
+Make sure the qnt library
-library installed and is properly set up to access market data.
+is installed in your Python environment and that the environment is set up to access market data.

-**Executing and submitting your strategy:**
+**Submitting your strategy:**

 1. When you finish with developing your strategy, you need to upload your code in the **Jupyter Notebook environment on
    the Quantiacs webpage.** There are 2 options: